-How it WorksUsing Gig is simple.
+How It WorksUsing Gig is simple.
 Just find a car, unlock, inspect, and go.
 No need to return the car to the same spot.
 Simply leave Gig in any approved parking space in the HomeZone and boom—you’re done.
-Electric Gigs must return to the Sacramento HomeZone.
-Hybrid Gigs can end trips in any HomeZone.
+All Gigs must begin and end trips in their original HomeZone.

 1 Sign UpDownload the app, scan your license and credit or debit card, and take a selfie.
 Approval takes less than five minutes.
 Sign up is free, but we do a $50 hold to verify funds (it drops off in a few business days).